yenbuilds/my-operating-principles/README.md

 - [The Erosion of Gatekeeping](yenbuilds-inspirational-gatekeeping-erosion.md) (many should find this inspiring.)
 - [Power and Ethics of Naming](yenbuilds-inspirational-power-and-ethics-of-naming.md)
 - [INTP Reflection & Development](yenbuilds-inspirational-intp.md)

+> [!IMPORTANT]
+> Life is larger than any system or project.
+> Family, friends, health, and relationships take precedence over work.
+> These principles apply within the context of building, thinking, and creating, and may be overridden when life requires it.
+This repository is not the place for broader life discourse.